smjmoloney/smjmoloney.github.io/README.md

 # smjmoloney.github.io
-This is a mock website following the guidelines of a Courera course on Full-Stack Development.
+This website follows guidelines presented in the 'Introduction to Web Development' course—part of the 'Microsoft Full-Stack Developer Professional Certificate' on Coursera.